gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

 wants to start with another language they need to argument very hard why they cannot fulfil their job with the company-wide supported languages.
-There is a clear decision-process in place how to introduce new a technology.
+There is a clear decision-process in place how to introduce a new technology.
 This restricts the developers from using the newest bleeding-edge technology.
-Another advantage is that one can focus on business problems and avoid discussions about tech exploration etc. Your internal libraries need to be written and supported only in a few languages.
+Another advantage is that one can focus on business problems and avoid discussions about tech explorations etc. Your internal libraries need to be written in and supported for few languages.
 Developers will also have an easy time when they want to switch teams.
 Team rotation is encouraged, facilitates knowledge-transfer and pushes developers out of their comfort zone which makes them more valuable.